Hank History, Family Crest & Coats of Arms

 The surname Hank was first found in Lincolnshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1191 when Anke of Ankinton held estates in that shire.

-Important Dates for the Hank family
+Early History of the Hank family

 This web page shows only a small excerpt of our Hank research.
 Another 134 words (10 lines of text) covering the years 1275, 1290, and 1580 are included under the topic Early Hank History in all our PDF Extended History products and printed products wherever possible.